tanujkumar2405/Paranormal-Frame/blog/blog-data/confirmation-bias-in-paranormal-investigations.md

 # What is Confirmation Bias?

-Confirmation bias is a well-documented psychological phenomenon in which individuals naturally favor information that supports their existing expectations or beliefs.
+Confirmation bias is a well-documented psychological phenomenon in which individuals naturally favor information that supports their existing expectations or beliefs

 Rather than evaluating all available evidence equally, people may unintentionally focus on observations that reinforce their assumptions.